boldingd/EclipsePhaseContent/Kainouda2035.md

 ## The Thistledown Cooperative

-The Thistledown Cooperative is a large Extropian market-socialist cooperative that has come to dominate the affairs of Kainouda 2035; while technically an Extropian cooperative, it has come to operate more like a left-minarchist state.
+The Thistledown Cooperative is a large Extropian market-socialist cooperative that has come to dominate the affairs of Kainouda 2035; while nominally an Extropian cooperative, it has come to operate much like a (left-wing minarchist) state.
-Almost five hundred thousand people are members of the Thistledown Cooperative — a solid majority of the asteroid's population.
+Almost three-hundred and fifteen thousand people are members of the Thistledown Cooperative — a solid majority of the asteroid's population.
-The Thistledown Cooperative also owns more than two-thirds of the asteroid's habitable volume, and large portions of its vital infrastructure.
+The Thistledown Cooperative also owns more than two-thirds of the asteroid's habitable volume, and large portions of its vital infrastructure (like power and life-support systems).
 The Cooperative's major holding is the Thistledown Cavern, a massive, cylindrical cavern laid out along the axis of rotation (a little like a Jovian "Reagan Cylinder," although the residents prefer to call it a "Bear Habitat").

 ### Structure of the Cooperative

 The cooperative is organized along market-socialist lines, and run by direct-democratic vote.
 The cooperative's various assets — its habitats, infrastructure, and productive capital — are owned collectively.
-Infrastructure is administered by the cooperative directly; productive capital, like industrial mechs, minifacturies, and server farms, is managed by member-owned community banks.
+Infrastructure is administered by the cooperative directly; productive capital, like industrial mechs, minifacturies, and server farms, are held by member-owned community banks and leased to members of the cooperative.
 These community banks then lease their managed capital back to their members.
 There are several competing community banks; each bank is owned by its members, and each member of the Thistledown Cooperative is a member of exactly one of the various community banks.
 The community banks and the cooperative itself are the only institutions allowed to charge rent.